yoav-klein/powershell/error-handling/README.md

 In case of option (2) - In order to take care of every invocation specifically - i.e. check the output of the command and produce a custom message accordingly - the user will have a `try catch` block for every invocation - which raises the question - what did we achieve here anyway?
 </div>

-## Invoke-NativeApplication
+## Invoke-NativeCommand
-The `Invoke-NativeApplication` function is a helper function for invoking native applications.
+The `Invoke-NativeCommand` function is a helper function for invoking native applications.

 ### Parameters
 1. The command to execute